 Highball & Harvest and Knife & Spoon, The Ritz-Carlton Orlando

 It’s hard to beat the freshness and comfort of farm-to-table dining.
 Highball & Harvest at The Ritz-Carlton Orlando, Grande Lakes, delivers Southern flavors using seasonal fresh fruits and herbs.
-The menu dovetails with the rustic décor creating an elegantly laid back vibe.
-Highball & Harvest is open daily for dinner from 5:30pm-10pm.
+The menu dovetails with the rustic décor creating an elegantly laid-back vibe.
+For an elevated dinner experience, dress-code enforced, visit the 2022 Michelin Star recipient Knife & Spoon, led by award-winning Chef John Tesar.
+Knife & Spoon is open daily from 5:30 – 10pm (kitchen) or 11pm (bar).

 Capa, Four Seasons Resort Orlando